shivamani-yamana/ai-schema-visualizer/README.md

 ## Contact

-For questions or support, open an issue or contact
+For questions or support, open an issue or contact the